yckuo-sdc/CEH-v11-Study-Guide/modules/17-Hacking-Mobile-Platforms-and-IoT.md

     - **Nonpairable** - rejects all connection requests

 ## <u>Mobile Attacks</u>
-All other attacks presented on previous chapter are suceptible to mobile devices too attacks like session hijacking, browser vulnerabilities, XSS, email, SMS, phone, OS/Apps bugs, excessive permissions and so on.
+All other attacks presented on previous chapter are susceptible to mobile devices too attacks like session hijacking, browser vulnerabilities, XSS, email, SMS, phone, OS/Apps bugs, excessive permissions and so on.
 Vulnerabilities on connection (Bluetooth, WiFi, NFC), encryption.

 - **SMS Phishing (Smishing)** - sending texts with malicious links